tkoz0/puzzles/samples/readme.txt

 Middle: provided numbers
 Right: shaded cells

+Note: The rooms are shown first, followed by the numbers after a hyphen line (the 2 parts below with a hyphen line between them).

 +-------+ +-------+ +-------+
 |@##@@##| |2  2 1 | |#   # #|
 |@##@@##| |       | |   #   |